 Once enabled, iThemes Security Pro will automatically update a plugin or theme if it fixes a vulnerability that was found by the Site Scanner.

 The key reasons we are moving away from the Malware Scanner to the new iThemes Security Site Scanner are to:

 Some time ago, we began receiving a large number of support tickets questioning the validity of the Malware Scanning reports.
 As we investigated, we noticed that in some cases the scan would fail to connect to customers websites while others would just timeout before the scan was completed.

-Unfortunately, the malware scan API we used didn’t provide the When we took a deeper look into the Sucuri Malware scanning API we used for the former malware scan, we noticed that it didn’t provide the information actually required to resolve the issues with failed scans.
+When we took a deeper look into the Sucuri Malware scanning API we used for the former malware scan, we noticed that it didn’t provide the information actually required to resolve the issues with failed scans.
 This meant there wasn’t anything we could do to fix these issues.

 You shouldn’t run into any problems using the new Site Scanner, but if you do, you will get the level of support you deserve.

 The third-party API we previously used to power the malware scan prevented our development team from adding any scan improvements to iThemes Security.